jarun/bcal/README.md

                          LBA = 50, MH = 0x12, MS = 0
                        decimal or '0x' prefixed hex values accepted default MAX_HEAD: 16, default MAX_SECTOR: 63
-      -s               sector size in bytes [decimal/hex, default 512] -h               show this help and exit
+      -s bytes         sector size [decimal/hex, default 512] -h               show this help and exit

 ### Operational notes

-- Fractional bytes do not exist, because they can't be addressed. `calb` shows the integral floor value for bytes.
+- N can be decimal or '0x' prefixed hex value.
+Unit can be B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
+As all of these tokens are unique, unit is case-insensitive.
-- Units can be specified in B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
-Ass all of these are unique, `calb` treats specified unit in a case insensitive way.
+- Fractional bytes do not exist, because they can't be addressed. `calb` shows the floor value for bytes.
 - Hex and decimal inputs are recognized for all inputs.
 Binary inputs are supported only for number conversion.
 This is a provision to convert a binary number to decimal/hex before using it as an input for other operations.
 - Syntax: Prefix hex inputs with `0x`, binary inputs with `0b`.
+No octal support.
 - Default values:
   - sector size: 0x200 (512)
   - max heads per cylinder: 0x10 (16)